wessamfathi/personal_site/content/posts/beginner-advice-how-to-get-into-the-game-dev-industry.md

 title: "Beginner Advice How to Get Into the Game Dev Industry"
 date: 2017-08-16T10:28:44+02:00
 draft: false
+cover:
+    image: "/posts/images/videogamecontrollers640.jpg"
+    alt: "Beginner Advice How to Get Into the Game Dev Industry"
+    caption: "Beginner Advice How to Get Into the Game Dev Industry"
 ---

 Many people have been asking me lately how to get into the game dev industry, so I thought I’d write a blog post about it so hopefully it reaches more people.